hendrikniemann/graphql-style-guide/README.md

 While creating a flexible type model increases the type reusability and can lead to smaller type models we should instead aim for precise types.
 Exposed types should be tailored to the data models underneath and reduce the amounts of nullable fields.
 This helps the consumer of the API to know exactly what to expect.
 GraphQL features such as interfaces and type unions help us with that goal.
 Creating new types is cheap (compared to REST) and scalable.
 Therefore we can create stronger abstractions than our underlying SQL databases or REST resources.
 We are encouraged to derive from the underlying models to improve the user experience.

-### Strong abstractions
+### High level APIs

-Our API is more than just an database access provider.
+Our API is more than just an database access layer.
+Very little business logic should be handled by to the frontend because we cannot assume that the client knows the underlying rules.
 If the backend _can_ handle certain calculation or business logic it _should_ do so.

-We think that very little business logic should leak to the frontend.
 In GraphQL fields are only calculated/resolved if they are demanded by the frontend.
-This way we can create additional computed fields in our types without polluting the data model.
+This allows us to create additional computed fields in our types without polluting the data model.

 _Example_: A course is full when the number of participants reached the maximum amount of participants